-Form 3 or in any other relevant format is to be tendered as evidence in the case, the prosecution and defence shall consult at or before the preliminary hearing on the extent to which the contents of the medical report are agreed.
+40.-(1) Where a medical report is to be tendered as evidence in the case, the prosecution and defence shall consult at or before the preliminary hearing on the extent to which the contents of the medical report are agreed.

-- (2) Where the facts contained in the medical report are agreed, the medical report may be tendered in evidence and doctor who attended to the person who is the subject of the medical report, shall not be called to give evidence. - (3) Where the doctor who examined the person who is the subject of the medical report is not available as a witness, another doctor who recorded the PF3 may be called to testify to the injuries caused to that person.
+(2) Where the facts contained in the medical report are agreed, the medical report may be tendered in evidence and medical officer who attended to the person who is the subject of the medical report, shall not be called to give evidence.

+(3) Where the medical officer who examined the person who is the subject of the medical report is not available as a witness, another medical officer may be called to testify to contents of the report.
-Admission of confession evidence

-41.-(1) Any confession voluntarily made in accordance with the Evidence Act, by a child accused of an offence to a police officer may be admitted in evidence before a juvenile court.
+Admission of confession evidence Cap.
+6 41.-(1) Any confession voluntarily made in accordance with the Evidence Act by a child accused of an offence to a police officer may be admitted in evidence before a juvenile court.

-- (2) The onus of proving that any confession made by an accused child was voluntary shall fall on the prosecution. - (3) The court shall, in determining if the confession was voluntarily given, take into account the age of the child, the child's development, the length of the interrogation, the child's understanding, the fear of unknown consequences or of a suggested possibility of imprisonment, any inducements offered, and whether a parent, guardian, child supporter, guardian ad litem or legal representative was present to assist the child. - (4) Where the court concludes that the confession was not given voluntarily, it shall not be admitted in evidence.
+(2) The onus of proving that any confession made by an accused child was voluntary shall fall on the prosecution.

+(3) The court shall, in determining if the confession was voluntarily given, take into account the age of the child, the child's development, the length of the interrogation, the child's understanding, the fear of unknown consequences or of a suggested possibility of imprisonment, any inducements offered, and whether a parent, guardian, child supporter, guardian ad litem or legal representative was present to assist the child.

+(4) Where the court concludes that the confession evidence was not given voluntarily, it shall not admit such evidence.
-The defence case

-42. The child shall be informed that he has a right-

-- (a) to give evidence on oath or without oath; and - (b) to call witnesses on his behalf.

-Evidence in chief of an accused child

-- 43.-(1) Evidence in chief shall be given orally. - (2) The court shall, in hearing the accused's evidence in chief, keep the proceedings and not apply the strict rules of evidence unless it is necessary in the best interests of the child.
+The defence case 42.
+The child shall be informed that he has a right- (a) to give evidence on oath or without oath; and (b) to call witnesses on his behalf.
+Evidence in chief of an accused child 43(1) Evidence in chief shall be given orally.
+(2) The court shall, in hearing the accused's evidence in chief, keep the proceedings as informal as possible and not apply the strict rules of evidence unless it is necessary to do in the best interests of the child.

-Power of the court to order production of evidence

-44. The court may, in any proceedings before it, examine and cross-examine parties and witnesses and shall have the power to order that relevant evidence be produced or brought before the court.
+Power of the court to order production of evidence 44.
+The court may, in any proceedings before it, examine and cross-examine parties and witnesses, and shall have the power to order that relevant evidence be produced or brought before the court.